I saw a headline the other day that said: “15 Amazing Health Benefits of Wine”. Wow! Wouldn’t we all love to keep reading that one?

 Eating and Avoiding Foods for Adrenals

-The foods that work best to combat adrenal fatigue are similar to any well-balanced diet, but lower in the carbohydrates.
+The foods that work best to combat adrenal fatigue are similar to any well-balanced diet, but lower in certain kinds of potentially inflammatory carbohydrates.
 Whole grains, plenty of fruits and vegetables, protein and healthy fats are all important, organic when possible.

 I’ve put together this list of five foods that are particularly good for supporting your adrenals.
 Then, I’ll share five things it’s best to avoid – especially when you need to heal.